VueTorrent/VueTorrent/README.md

 - Extra features the default WebUI doesn't have
   - mobile friendly! (can be installed as a PWA)
   - Configureable Dashboard: choose which torrent properties are shown for both busy and completed torrents
-- works with qBittorrent v4.4 and later
+- Optimized for the latest version of qBittorrent

 ## Contributing